Bartozzz/queue-promise/README.md

 #### **public** `.shouldRun`

-Whether the queue is empty, i.e. there's no tasks.
+Checks whether the queue is not empty and not stopped.

 ## Tests